Abdulrahman008/Abdulrahman008/README.md

 - 👋 Hi, I’m Abdulrahman Aljubaylan
 - 👀 I’m interested in Data Science and Analytics And Governance
-- 🌱 I’m currently learning The Whole Data Life Cycle
+- 🌱 I’m currently learning the whole Data lifecycle
-- 💞️ I’m looking to collaborate on the Data field
+- 💞️ I’m looking to collaborate on the field of Data
 - 📫 How to reach me | https://sa.linkedin.com/in/abdulrahman-aljubaylan-03a9b2182

 <!---